cosmos/cosmos-sdk/x/ibc/core/spec/04_messages.md

 - `Acknowledgement` is empty
 - `Proof` does not prove that the counterparty received the `Packet`.

-The message acknowledges that the packet sent from chainA A was received on chain B.
+The message acknowledges that the packet sent from chainA was received on chain B.